faassen/welcome-bench/README.rst

   $ python benchmark.py

-This prints out benchmark information.
+This prints out benchmark information for all the included frameworks.

 You can also use the ``-f`` flag to restrict the frameworks to benchmark, for instance::